rlucente-se-jboss/jbds-via-html5/README.md

 deleted after use.

 Get the appropriate URL for the JBoss Developer Studio installer.
-This has been tested against version 10.4.0.GA of the installer.
+This has been tested against version 11.0.0.GA of the installer.
 To get the URL, browse to [https://developers.redhat.com/products/devstudio/download/](https://developers.redhat.com/products/devstudio/download/).

-Click the `Stand-Alone` download link for version 10.4.0.GA, as shown.
+Click the `Installer` download link for version 11.0.0.GA, as shown.

 ![Developers JBDS Download](images/developer-download.png)